antonio-vachev/pyrevit_bim_ticket/README.md

 # pyrevit-bim-ticket
 PyRevit extension to register Revit user's BIM requests.
+<br><br>
+The form is connected to a web-based database (Airtable).
+All requests are collected and are used to analyse common issues, most problematic projects, identify specific areas with lack of expertise and other insights that are relevant to the business.
+<br><br>
 The request contains information regarding:
 - How **urgent** is the issue?
 - Who is it **assigned** to?